-Your validation master plan guides you through the validation process and becomes a sort of a check-off list to ensure that everything happens as it should.
+Your CDS or LIMS validation master plan guides you through the validation process and becomes a sort of a check-off list to ensure that everything happens as it should.
 Once you’ve assessed the As-Is state of your system, the validation master plan encompasses all the other steps you’ll take to ensure your system is validated in its current state and fit for its intended use.

 The validation master plan should account for requirements gathering, a functional risk assessment, a trace matrix, IQ OQ PQ protocols and testing, and change control procedures with periodic reviews.
 Each part of the validation master plan is executed in a defined order.
 Your requirements should be complete and the risk assessment done before you move on to developing the trace matrix and then doing the testing.
 This way, you minimize the risk of having to go back and develop new test cases late in the process.

 It is critical to ensure that your requirements and specifications are well defined and approved before validating the computer system.
 The validation V-Model is commonly used to visualize the relationship between requirements and specifications and the testing performed on them (see diagram below).
 Qualification testing (down the right side of the V) is designed based on your intended use and the functionality required to meet that use (represented down the left side of the V).